-The National Planning Policy Framework (or Framework) was published on 27 March 2012.
+The National Planning Policy Framework (or Framework) was published on 27 March 2012 and revised in August 2018.
 It sets out the Government's planning policies for England and how these are expected to be taken into account by communities when preparing neighbourhood plans and by local councils when drawing up local plans and making decisions on planning applications.
 At the heart of the Framework is a presumption in favour of sustainable development and this has to be reflected in plans, both at a district level and a neighbourhood level.